twrecked/lovelace-hass-aarlo/README.md

 The `library_sizes` config is a good place to start.

-The card now supports localisation but only English is provided at the moment.
-If anybody fancies translating look at `en.js` [here](https://github.com/twrecked/lovelace-hass-aarlo/tree/master/lang), you just need to translate the strings.
+The card now supports localisation with English, French, German and Spanish provided at the moment.
+If anybody fancies translating into other languages, look at `en.js` [here](https://github.com/twrecked/lovelace-hass-aarlo/tree/master/lang), you just need to translate the strings in quotes.

 ## Table of Contents